apoclyps/reviews/README.md

 export GITHUB_TOKEN=token
 ```

-If you wish to view the configuration used by reviews at any time, you can use the following command to show all configuration (with secerts hidden or shown):
+If you wish to view the configuration used by reviews at any time, you can use the following command to show all configuration (with secrets hidden or shown):

 ```bash
 reviews config --hide